Johnny Herbert: Formula 3000

 In 1991, he returned to the team at the Canadian Grand Prix following the departure of Julian Bailey.
 He had to relinquish his seat to Michael Bartels while Grands Prix clashed with Japanese F3000 meetings.
 His first points finish in almost three years came at the 1992 South African Grand Prix when he drove his two-year old Lotus chassis to sixth place.
-He repeated this result at in France, by this time Lotus had introduced the more competitive 107.
-Poor reliabilty and bad luck cost him the chance to add to his points tally but Herbert showed well against his highly rated team mate, future-World Champion Mika Häkkinen.
-In the 24 races the two drove alongside each other at Lotus, Herbert outqualified the Finn 14 times.
+He repeated this result in France, by which time Lotus had introduced the more competitive 107.
+Poor reliability and bad luck cost him the chance to add to his points tally but Herbert showed well against his highly rated teammate, future-World Champion Mika Häkkinen.
+In the 24 races the two drove alongside each other at Lotus, Herbert outqualified the Finn fourteen times.
 1993 was his most successful season with Lotus, finishing in fourth place three times.
 But 1994 was a disaster as the team was blighted by financial woes.
 He utilised an upgraded Mugen Honda introduced for the Italian Grand Prix to qualify a magnificent fourth but hopes of a strong finish were quashed when he was involved in a multi-car collision at the first corner.
 Lotus' lack of resources meant he had to use the spare car with the old-spec Mugen engine, which didn't last long before it expired.
 His final race for Lotus came at the Portuguese Grand Prix.

 During 1991, he also drove two rounds of the Fuji Long Distance Sports Car Series, co-driving a Mazda 787B, finishing fourth both times.
 His decision at the July round to stop his car and aid a fellow competitor who had suffered a puncture at high speed would earn him the Sportsman Award at the 1991 Autosport Awards.

 Ligier and return to Benetton (1994–1995)

 After three years of frustration, Herbert had his Lotus contract bought out by Tom Walkinshaw in late 1994, joining Ligier and then Benetton for the last few races of the season.
 Although he failed to score any points in 1994, he was retained as Michael Schumacher's teammate for 1995.
 As Benetton's number-two driver he found life at the team difficult with the B195 specifically designed around Schumacher's driving style.
 The World Champion also forbade Herbert from viewing his telemetry.
 He achieved his first podium finish with a second place in Spain as Benetton scored their first one-two finish since 1990.
 He then took his first victory at the British Grand Prix after Damon Hill and Michael Schumacher collided.
 Prior to the race rumours were abound that he was about to be dropped in favour of test-driver Jos Verstappen.
-He followed this in similar circumstances at Monza and finished 4th in the championship.
+He followed this with a win in similar circumstances at Monza and finished 4th in the championship.